wazo-platform/wazo-doc/source/administration/fax/fax.rst

 When a fax will be received, the system command ``lp -d office <faxfile>`` will be executed.

-The "convert_to_pdf" option is optional and defaults to 1.
+The ``convert_to_pdf`` option is optional and defaults to 1.
 If it is set to 0, the TIFF file will not be converted to PDF before being printed.

 .. warning:: You need to have cups server somewhere in you network.